 SRAM (Static RAM)

-It is made up of 4 to 6 transistor.
+It is made up of 4 to 6 transistors.
 It keeps data in the memory as long as power is supplied to the system unlike DRAM, which has to be refreshed periodically.
 As such, SRAM is faster but also more expensive, so mainly used for the processor's cache memory.

 DRAM (Dynamic RAM)